 How do I find a job in Berlin?
 Over the past 22 years, we have helped students from all over the world start a new life in Berlin.
 Finding a job in Berlin is a central topic in our consultations.
 So, what do we recommend to our students?
-Here is an essential guide:
+Here is an essential guide with important tips:

 Searching for a job in Berlin: Basics